-- 5.1 Based on the information provided to this Planning and Highways Committee the Town Council objects to this application due to the overdevelopment of site.
+5.1 Based on the information provided to this Planning and Highways Committee the Town Council objects to this application due to the over-development of the site.
 There are major concerns regarding traffic issues on the A1245 with problems impacting on the Fairglen and Carpenter Arms roundabouts.
 The developments will cause an increase in traffic congestion especially considering the plans for a new spur road from the A130 to the A1245.
-The infrastructure in not place at the moment to support a development of this size and scale.
-There are concerns for the safety of lorries accessing A1245 at a lower speed to the oncoming traffic from the Fairglen Interchange, which will be travelling at a considerably higher speed. - 5.2 There is poor central reservation lighting on the A1245 and concerns over the noise pollution, air quality and carbon emissions generated by the site, and the impact on neighbouring residential areas.
+The infrastructure is not in place at the moment to support a development of this size and scale.
+There are concerns for the safety of lorries accessing the A1245 at a lower speed to the oncoming traffic from the Fairglen Interchange, which will be travelling at a considerably higher speed.
+5.2 There is poor central reservation lighting on the A1245 and concerns over the noise pollution, air quality and carbon emissions generated by the site and the impact on neighbouring residential areas.